 The anesthesiologist can even keep you awake during your surgery if you wish.
 However, many patients like to stay asleep during the procedure.

 After the procedure, your foot and ankle will be wrapped in gauze and sometimes you may walk on the foot with a special shoe and other times you must keep off the foot entirely.
 You may also have a splint or cast in place depending on the type of procedure performed.
 This will be discussed with you prior to surgery.
 Crutches and mobility walkers (i.e. knee walkers) will be either prescribed before your surgery or given to you after surgery in the recovery area.

 You will wake up without any pain.
 We ask that you begin taking your pain medications, elevating and staying off the surgical foot as soon as you get home.
 You will begin icing the foot and ankle in the recovery room and continue this at home.

 When you get home, keep the surgical limb elevated and stay off the foot as much as possible.
 Take your pain medication at scheduled intervals and always take pain medication with food.
 It is normal to feel pain 8 to 12 hours after your surgery.
 If the pain is intense, remember to loosen the ace compression wrap and continue icing the foot.
 You may also double-up on your pain medication if necessary.
-In some surgeries, Dr. Kline will also prescribe a pain pump.
-This device will administer local anesthetic to the surgical site for an additional 24 to 48 hour period.
+In some surgeries, our surgeon(s) will also prescribe a pain pump or provide a long acting regional block.
+A pain pump will administer local anesthetic to the surgical site for an additional 24 to 48 hour period.
 Remember, pain medication and antiinflammatory medications taken after surgery will help, but will not eliminate all pain.
 Pain will improve after 48 to 72 hours of the surgery.

 If you have any questions, feel free to call our office.